HeenaLiakath/NLPCapstone/README.md

 With the advancement in technology, it is imperative for Ebuss to grow quickly in the e-commerce market to become a major leader in the market because it has to compete with the likes of Amazon, Flipkart, etc., which are already market leaders.

 As a senior ML Engineer, you are asked to build a model that will improve the recommendations given to the users given their past reviews and ratings.

+**Recommender System** : Collaborative Filter (User-based) i.e. Similarity b/w users is used for recommendations

+**Sentiment Classifier** : XG Boost Sentiment Classifier is used